magfest/infrastructure/docs/jira.md

-**NOTE**: While `ISSUE-KEY` links will always be recognized by Jira, smart commit `#COMMANDS` will only work if the committer's email address matches the email address of a Jira Software user with the relevant permission.
+**NOTE**: While `ISSUE-KEY` links will always be recognized by Jira, smart commit `#WORKFLOWS` will only work if the committer's email address matches the email address of a Jira Software user with the relevant permission.